 - The Basic library, it contains basic building blocks for AC 800M control software like data types, function block types and control module types with extended functionality, designed by ABB.
-The contents inside the Basic library can be categorized as follows: IEC 61131-3 Function Block Types, Other Function Block Types and Control Module Types. - The Communication Libraries, they include function blocks for MMS, ModBus, Modbus TCP, Foundation Fieldbus HSE, SattBus, COMLI, UDP and TCP, and Siemens 3964R protocols. - The Control Libraries, they include single PID control and cascade PID control function blocks, control modules, etc. - The Binary Process Libraries, contain types for controlling motors, valves, ABB Drives and Insum Devices.
-Most types in these libraries are templates, that is, you can copy and modify them to fit your particular process. - The Alarm and Event Library contain function blocks for alarm and event detection, and alarm printouts on a local printer. - The Signal Libraries contain types for adding supervision, alarm handling and error handling to I/O signals, and also for the overview and forcing of boolean and real signals. - The Protection Libraries contain function block types, control module types and diagram types, which are used for defining logic for machine safety.
+The contents inside the Basic library can be categorized as follows: IEC 61131-3 Function Block Types, Other Function Block Types and Control Module Types. - The Communication Libraries, they include function blocks for MMS, ModBus RTU, Modbus TCP, Foundation Fieldbus HSE, SattBus, COMLI, UDP and TCP, Siemens 3964R protocols, and IOCommLib for PROFINET. - The Control Libraries, they include single PID control and cascade PID control function blocks, control modules, etc. - The Binary Process Libraries, contain types for controlling motors, valves, ABB Drives and Insum Devices.
+Most types in these libraries are templates, that is, you can copy and modify them to fit your particular process. - The Alarm and Event Library contain function blocks for alarm and event detection, and alarm printouts on a local printer. - The Signal Libraries contain types for adding supervision, alarm handling and error handling to I/O signals, and also for the overview and forcing of boolean and real signals. - The Burner Library contain function block types, which are used for defining logic for Burner control.